shan515/manipulator_rviz/README.md

     *  Now ,On a different terminal
     cd/manipulator_rviz
     *  python pub_try1.py
 Then initially set all values to zero , to get the default position of the manipulator .
-After this you can now check for different values as well
+After this you can now check for different values.